A 3D Chemodynamical Census of Inner-Galaxy Metal-poor Giants to [Fe/H]~-3.5: Results

 \subsection{The Metallicity Distribution Function of the Inner Galaxy}

-Figure~\ref{fig:MDF_GMM} shows the metallicity distribution function (MDF) of the observed MW and Au18 within a Galactocentric radius of $r_{\mathrm{gc}}<15$ kpc and Gaussian Mixture Model (GMM) fits of the observed MDF.
-The observed MDF histograms have been corrected for selection effects relative to Gaia DR3 using color-magnitude diagrams, following \citet{Castro2023} (see Appendix~\ref{sec:appendix_selection} for details).
-We perform GMM fits with two, three, and four components, and adopt four components for each $r_{\mathrm{gc}}$ bin based on minimization of the Bayesian Information Criterion (BIC).
+Figure~\ref{fig:MDF_GMM} shows the metallicity distribution function (MDF) of the observed MW stars within a Galactocentric radius of $r_{\mathrm{gc}}<15$ kpc and the Gaussian mixture model (GMM) fits.
+The observed MDF histograms have been corrected for selection effects relative to Gaia DR3 using color-magnitude diagrams, following \citet{Castro2023}.
+We start by selecting all stars (both giants and dwarfs) from \citet[][]{Huang2022,Huang2023,Huang2024,Huang2026} using the same procedure described in Section~\ref{sec:data} for obtaining the final sample.
+The resulting sample is denoted as $T$.
+Assuming that the selection of stars from Gaia DR3 into the photometric catalogs, and from these catalogs into $T$, does not distinguish between giants and dwarfs, the selection function of our final sample relative to Gaia DR3 can be written as \citep{Castro2023}